Warren County daily COVID-19 update

-Warren County, N.Y.
-(NEWS10) – Warren County confirmed new cases of the Coronavirus and addressed local complaints about mask enforcement in a daily update.
+QUEENSBURY, N.Y.
+(NEWS10) — Warren County confirmed new cases of the coronavirus and addressed local complaints about mask enforcement in a daily update.

 Health services for the county confirming three new cases of the virus.
 Staff now are monitoring five total active cases.
-Each of the five have a mild case of the illness.
+Each of the five has a mild case of the illness.

 One of the new cases comes from the Hadley-Luzerne Central School District.
 In a statement, the district said the individual was in the high school.